anderle02/attributemod/README.md

 ![](https://github.com/anderle02/attributemod/blob/master/images/kuudra_command.png)
 ## Planned Features
 - `/upgradecost` command to easily upgrade items in the crimson essence shop
-- a "buy next" button for `/au` when in the auction house
 ## Security Note
 This is the **only** way to download the Attribute Mod.
 It's hosted nowhere else than [here](https://github.com/anderle02/attributemod/releases/latest).
 Anyone trying to send you this mod **is trying to steal your account**, especially if it's "free".
 ## Credits